 Table 8 and Figure 11 give some data extracted from food balance sheet data for Malaysia, taken from reports of the Food and Agriculture Organization.
-Over the years from 1960's to the early 1990's, there was a trend of increasing per capita availability of the major macronutrients calories, fat and protein, particularly the former two nutrients.
+Over the years from 1960s to the early 1990s, there was a trend of increasing per capita availability of the major macronutrients calories, fat and protein, particularly the former two nutrients.
 There was also an increasing proportion of the calorie and protein being derived from animal sources.

 The changes in the sources of available calories over the 3 decades are given in Tables 9a and 9b.
-Data for 4 periods are plotted in Figure 12 to facilitate observation of any changes over the years.
+Data for 4 periods are plotted in Figure 12 to facilitate observation of any changes in the years.
 A decline in calories from complex carbohydrates, notably cereals, has been observed.
-At the same time, the availability of other fibre-rich foods, such as fruits and vegetables, has not increased.
-There was a concomitant increase in the
+At the same time, the availability of other fiber-rich foods, such as fruits and vegetables, has not increased.
+There was a concomitant increase in the proportion of calories from oils and fats, sugars and meat, fish and eggs over the last two decades.